wrandtkeflvc/fl_islandora_forms/README.txt

 Enabled for the Collection Content Model on Florida Islandora sites.
 It contains only a few fields (Title, Description, Note, and Language).

 ---Full Mods_Newspaper---
 Full MODS customized for newspaper entry.
 This was deployed across Florida Islandora sites in early November 2015, and is associated only with the Newspaper Issue Content Model.
+The purpose of this separate form is to require a date be entered for each newspaper Issue.
+A date is required in order for the issues to display correctly within the larger Newspaper object.

 ---/drafts/DC-Tagged MODS.xml---